portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 Also note that PP follows a `FIFO principle` (First-In; First-Out) to determine which shares will be sold.
 The 5 shares sold on `2023-04-12` correspond to those acquired on `2021-01-15`, rather than the ones obtained on `2022-01-14`.

-## IRR calculation of a closed trade
+### Example 7: IRR calculation of a closed trade

 Five shares of `share-1` were sold on April 12, 2023.
 The market value of those shares was 5 x 21 EUR = 105 EUR.
-The exact values could be obtained from the historical prices or with Report > Performance > Trades.
+The exact values could be obtained from the historical prices or with `Report > Performance > Trades`.
 The Entry and Exit values aren't displayed by default.
 Because of the FIFO-principle, these 5 shares were from the 1th buy, meaning that they are purchased for 5 x 15 EUR = 75 EUR.
 The fees and taxes are proportionally allocated based on the amount used, in this case, 5/2 = 2.5 EUR.
-The securities are held for 817 days (from 2021-01-15 till 2023-04-12).
-Inserting these values in Equation 2 and solving for IRR gives:
+The securities are held for 817 days (from `2021-01-15 till 2023-04-12`).
+Inserting these values in Equation 1 and solving for IRR gives:

-IRR = ((105/77.50)^(817/365)) - 1 = 14.53%
+`IRR = ((105/77.50)^(817/365)) - 1 = 14.53%`

-## IRR calculation of an open trade
+### Example 8: IRR calculation of an open trade

 The open trade involving `share-2` is rather simple.
 Referring to Figure 1, these shares were acquired for a net value of 67 EUR on `2022-09-30`, which was 255 days ago.
 The current value is 111.76 EUR, resulting in `IRR = (111.76/67)^(365/255) - 1 = 108% `.

-There is no easy way to check the trade IRR for a date other than the current date in PP.
+Remember: there is no way to check the trade IRR for a date other than the current date in PP.

 The open trade involving `share-1` is a special case.
 Since it is an open trade, it ends on the current day (`2023-06-12`).
 But the trade consists of shares that were bought in 2021 and in 2022.
 Five shares are from 2021.
 The cash flow of these shares is thus 77.5 EUR (see also paragraph above).
 Today, they are valuated at 95.36 EUR.
 The remaining 5 shares are from `2022-01-04` with a cash flow of 84 EUR (see Figure 1).
 These 5 shares are also 95.36 EUR worth today (`2023-06-12`).

-According to PP (see Figure 9) the exit value is 190.72 = 2 x 95.36 EUR and the entry value is 77.5 + 84 = 161.50 EUR.
+This corresponds with PP (see Figure 9 above): the exit value is 190.72 = 2 x 95.36 EUR and the entry value is 77.5 + 84 = 161.50 EUR.
+We can describe both cash flows.

 - 1st buy: 77.50 EUR with a holding period of 878 days
 - 2nd buy: 84.00 EUR with a holding period of 514 days